Here's our Documentation with details about app features, functionality, troubleshooting, and other important information.

 Canary's encryption technology is built on top of PGP.
 Key exchange is handled automatically and you can easily send encrypted emails to anyone who uses Canary.
 Emails are encrypted on your device and decrypted on your recipient's device.
 Encrypted emails will not be readable via any other apps or your provider's web interface.

-Yep!
-Canary supports Gmail, iCloud, Office365, and most popular IMAP providers.
-There is no signup or migration required to begin using Canary.
+Yes!
+Canary supports Gmail, iCloud, Office365, ProtonMail (via ProtonMail Bridge on macOS) and most popular IMAP providers.
+You do not need to sign up or create a new email account to start using Canary.

-Canary uses the open source ObjectivePGP library for implementing encryption.
+Canary uses the open source Bouncy Castle library for implementing encryption.

 No, both Canary for macOS & iOS are priced at $20 USD each.
 Both must be purchased separately.
 Prices may vary by country.